JuanObandoDev/Octernship-technical-test/README.md

 npm install
 ```

-3. Start the development server by runningthe following command:
+3. Start the development server by running the following command:

 ```bash
 npm start